 What I write about the feminine (r)evolution is interwoven with my personal experience of discovering it – discovering the feminine in me, around me, in others.
 However, in the subjective voice, in drawing from this personal touchstone, I disqualify my writing, in any way, from being academic, or “authoritative,” in the traditional sense.
 That is perhaps the point.

 I spent years in academia before I committed to a spiritual path and work as a psychotherapist.
-I earned four academic degrees but left the hallowed halls because my interest in learning was always driven by a search for the truth.
+I earned four academic degrees but left higher education because my interest in learning was always driven by a search for the truth – not accumulated knowledge.
 It was hard to engage that search in institutions that privileged the rational mind over the heart and body.
 In academia, ideas talk back and forth to one another – good ideas often, but ideas that hive off whole areas of inquiry that extend beyond rationality.
 Too many religious studies programs (where one would hope questions of deeper meaning might be engaged in earnest) have become the “killing jars of spirituality”(Ken Wilber) and I would add, ironically, of the truth.

 Birth of a Blog

 Shortly after Trump’s election, I began sharing reflections on Facebook in an earnest attempt to make sense of an unraveling America and an increasingly unhinged and upside-down world.
 These posts included thoughts about men, the men who had elected Donald Trump, and other men – all of them – the men we will need to effectively change the world in all the ways so sorely needed right now.
 The posts also included essays and poems speaking to my own struggles and transformations turning towards the anxiety, anger, and grief I experienced as a woman and citizen during these Trump years.